tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

 > A method from an object can be extracted into a separated vairable `const alone = myObj.method`. when the method is called `alone()`, detached from the original object, then `this` is the global object `window`or `undefined`.

-* Creating a bound function `const alone = myObj.myMethod.bidn(myObj) fixes the context, aming it the object that owns the method.
+* Creating a bound function `const alone = myObj.myMethod.bind(myObj)` fixes the context, aming it the object that owns the method.

 ```js
 function Animal(type, legs) {